hadron-project/hadron/docs/README.md

 - Persistent stream messages have no concept of “topics”.
 The stream itself can be named hierarchically, but wildcards can not be applied to streams for consumption.
 Stream names must conform to the pattern: `[-_A-Za-z0-9.]+`.
 - Provides **at least once delivery semantics** by default, or **exactly once delivery semantics** if writing to a stream with [unique id checking](#persistent-stream-unique-id-checking) enabled.
-- Stream replication can be configured when the stream is created.
-By default, the stream will be replicated to 3 peer writer nodes, but the number of replicas can be any non-zero unsigned 8-bit integer.
+- Stream data is replicated accross the entire cluster and guarantees strict linearizability.
 - Messages must be ack’ed.
 Messages may be nack’ed to indicate that redelivery is needed.
 Redelivery may be immediate or may have a delay applied to the message (for the consumer group only).
 Automatic redelivery takes place when consumer dies and can not ack or nack message.
 Redelivery delays are tied directly to the lifetime of consumers and their durability.
 See the [consumer section](#consumers) for more details.
 - Support for optional message ID uniqueness.
 If a stream is configured with message uniquness, all messages will have their IDs checked against the indexed IDs for that stream.
 Duplicate IDs will be rejected.
-This provides a builtin mechanism for deduplication.
+This provides a builtin mechanism for deduplication and exactly-once semantics.
 - Consumers may consume from streams independently, or as groups.
 With persistent offset tracking or ephemeral offsets.
 Server will track offset of consumers automatically.
 See the [consumers section](#consumers) for more details.
 - Group consumers will simply have messages load balanced across group members as messages arrive.
 Group membership is based purely off of a simple string ID provided when a consumer first connects.
-The writer delegate is responsible for load balancing decisions.
+A stream's [writer delegate](#writing-data) is responsible for load balancing decisions.
 - Consumers will receive all messages without any message level discrimination.
 Consumers may specify start points: start, end, or specific offset.
-If consumer already has a tracked offset, then start or end starting points will be ignored.
-Server keeps track of location of consumer by ID and offset.
+If consumer already has a tracked offset based on its consumer ID, then any specified starting point will be ignored.
+Railgun keeps track of the location of a consumer by ID and offset.
-- Stream should be `ensured` first to ensure that it exists with the expected configuration.
+- Streams should be `ensured` first to ensure that it exists with the expected configuration.

 ## ephemeral messaging
 The entire cluster acts as an AMQP-style exchange.
 Topics are used for consumer matching.
 Messages are never preserved, they are either immediately routed to matching consumers, or the message is dropped if there are no matching consumers.
 Consumer group load balancing decisions are made by the source node which received the message needing to be load balanced.
 Consumer group information is synchronously replicated to all writer nodes (described below) when the consumer group is formed and as members join and leave the group, but this information is only held in memory.